TaoFruit/ulal/README.md

 6. If the issue is close then the 100.html file is available to link to another issue.

 ### 2. **Link a GitHub Issue**
 1. Find a property to work on its Issues at https://github.com/orgs/United-Home/repositories .
-For example, <a href="https://github.com/United-Home/2405-45th-St/issues"> 2405-45th-St </a>
+For example, the Issues at <a href="https://github.com/United-Home/2405-45th-St/issues"> 2405-45th-St </a>
 <img width="798" alt="image" src="https://user-images.githubusercontent.com/61100293/217858482-0886d55a-a136-45da-bd30-942407ccdb0a.png">.

 2.